nexodus-io/nexodus/docs/design/database.md

 The device-onboarding flow is as follows:

-1. A User registers for Apex using an sign-up form on https://apex-hosted.cloud, with the option to use SSO from Google, Github, Facebook etc..
+1. A User registers for Apex using a sign-up form on <https://apex-hosted.cloud>, with the option to use SSO from Google, Github, Facebook etc..
 1. User downloads and runs the Apex agent
 1. Apex agent does a `POST /device` to register the unique device with Apex for the user - it's onboarded into their personal organization.
 1. `GET /organization/$id/devices` is polled to retrieve the peer listing for a zone.